astroash/ws-error-handling-for-users/README.md

 (To easily copy a file's full path right click on it in your editor and click on "Copy Full Path")
 ___

-### Challenge Four
+### 🌟 Challenge Four 🌟
 Now that we have a database of users, we can check if our user exists in our form handler.

 **Step 1.**
 Use your validated username and pass it to the `checkUser` database query.
-You can see how the query is written in `/database/queries/check_user`
+You can see how the query is written in `/database/queries/check_user`. "astroash" has been entered in the database for you to test with.
 If the user exists `rows` will be:
 ```
 [ { exists: true } ]